bbqbailey/westminsterChimes/Readme.md

  - Create the directory $GOPATH/src/github.com/bbqbailey/westminsterChimes

 Issue the following commands:

  - cd $GOPATH/src/github.com/bbqbailey/westminsterChimes  (note: this changes your working directory to that needed for this program)

  - go get github.com/bbqbailey/westminsterChimes  (note: this places the playWestminsterFile and the associated chimes mp3 files into this directory)

+ - <editor, e.g., vim> playWestminsterFile.go     (note: repleace "<CHANGE TO YOUR USERNAME!>" with your own home location!)

  - go build playWestminsterFile.go (note: this produces your executable playWestminsterFile program)

  - chmod 744 playWestminsterFile program) (note: this makes your program executable by you; refer to 'man chmod' if you desire different access)

  - ./playWestminsterFileprogram -fileName=westminsterHour.mp3  (note: this will test your installation and build

  - crontab -e (this opens your personal crontab for you to edit.
 Refer to 'man crontab' if you desire to run as root or other entity.